brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

-## What happens when a node creates an outgoing connection, the version handshake and net_processing stuff
+## What happens when a node creates an outgoing connection, the version handshake and net_processing

 Before having any kind of communication between two peers, it's necessary both peers have exchanged their version.